1coderookie/BSB-LPB-LAN_EN/docs/chap08.md

 ### 8.2.1 Transmitting a Room Temperature
 By using an INF-message, a room temperature can be transmitted to the controller.
 Therefore you have to activate the function 'room influence' (parameter 750 for circuit 1, parameter 1050 for circuit 2) before.
 Also write-access has to be defined for BSB-LAN.
-For the room temperature at circuit 1 the parameter 10000 has to be used, for circuit 2 it's parameter 10001.
+For the room temperature at circuit 1 the virtual parameter 10000 has to be used, for circuit 2 it's parameter 10001.

 ***Example:***
 *This command transmits a room temperature of 19.5°C to the circuit 1: `http://<ip-addresse/I10000=19.5`*